I remember the first time I thought about reading the entire Bible.

 When I spend time reading Scripture, I often find that I have an intense desire to talk with God before I’m even finished reading the passage.
-I’ll read about God’s mercy and want to thank him for his mercy.
-Or I’ll read something about God’s power and glory and want to tell him again how awesome he is.
-Sometimes God’s holiness comes through the passage and I’ll feel the need to confess some sin that comes to my mind or some attitude I’ve had hidden in my heart that doesn’t reflect his character.
+I’ll read about God’s mercy and want to thank Him for His mercy.
+Or I’ll read something about God’s power and glory and want to tell Him again how awesome He is.
+Sometimes God’s holiness comes through the passage and I’ll feel the need to confess some sin that comes to my mind or some attitude I’ve had hidden in my heart that doesn’t reflect His character.

-By spending time in God’s Word, we open ourselves up to his voice and he can speak to us directly — something he often does.
+By spending time in God’s Word, we open ourselves up to His voice, and He can speak to us directly — something He often does.

-Adoration: Telling God how great he is, why he’s great (merciful, kind, and so on), and how much we love him for it.
+Adoration: Telling God how great He is, why He’s great (merciful, kind and so on), and how much we love Him for it.

-Confession: Acknowledging to God any known sin that is displeasing to him so that we can come to him unhindered, completely surrendered and cleansed.
+Confession: Acknowledging to God any known sin that is displeasing to Him so that we can come to Him unhindered, completely surrendered and cleansed.

 Supplication: Asking God for things that we want.

 Let me give you some reassurance about this last piece of the puzzle: supplication.
-Once your heart and mind are in alignment with God, it’s okay to go ahead and ask him for stuff — personal stuff, physical stuff, an A on your statistics paper, whatever.
-He wants you to come to him with everything.
+Once your heart and mind are in alignment with God, it’s okay to go ahead and ask Him for stuff — personal stuff, physical stuff, an A on your statistics paper, whatever.
+He wants you to come to Him with everything.
 There’s nothing too big, nothing too small, so ask away, no matter how ridiculous you think it sounds.
-And the closer you grow to God through praying and reading Scripture, the better you will get at discerning his will for you, at knowing what he wants you to pray for.
+And the closer you grow to God through praying and reading Scripture, the better you will get at discerning His will for you, at knowing what He wants you to pray for.
 This is prayer that moves mountains.

 Using this pattern of ACTS has helped me when I’ve not had the desire to pray.
-I’ve had to jump-start with ACTS when I’ve been confused, weary, sad, depressed, and outright weak.
-I just say to myself, Okay, adoration, right.
-Then I begin to pray: “God, you are greater than I am.”
-On many an occasion, ACTS has guided me into an intimate time with the Lord when an intimate time with the Lord seemed impossible.
+I’ve had to jump-start with ACTS when I’ve been confused, weary, sad, depressed and outright weak.
+I just say to myself, “Okay, adoration, right.”
+Then I begin to pray, “God, You are greater than I am.”
+On many occasions, ACTS has guided me into an intimate time with the Lord when an intimate time with the Lord seemed impossible.